nishka-shah/insurance-cost-predictor/README.md

 ## Problem Statement

 Medical insurance charges vary significantly based on factors such as age, BMI, smoking habits, and geographic region.
-The objective of this project is to **predict insurance charges** using supervised regression models and deploy the model as a **production-ready web application**.
+This dataset was used for training the model: https://www.kaggle.com/datasets/mirichoi0218/insurance/data.
+The objective of this project is to **predict insurance charges** using regression models and deploy the model as a **production-ready web application**.

 ---